Clifton Down: Features

 Near Clifton village is the site of the Observatory, a small tower with a camera obscura at the top.
 Located close to the observatory is an open face of rock that has been used as a slide by generations of Bristolians and students.
 This "rock slide" has become polished and is now an attraction to visitors.

 A railway tunnel, Clifton Down Tunnel, passes underneath Clifton on the line from Temple Meads to Severn Beach.
 One portal is in Clifton near Clifton Down railway station; the other in the Avon Gorge far below Clifton Down.
 There are three air shafts for the tunnel: two in vertical tower form (near the zoo, and in Walcombe Slade gulley) with the third being a horizontal tunnel on the Portway.

 Part of Clifton Down was used by gay men as a cruising ground.
 In 2008, there were concerns by some gay men at the removal of vegetation as part of the Avon Gorge Management Plan, on the grounds that this was discrimination on the grounds of sexual orientation.

-An increasing number of caravans and vans are parked in the Down, including homeless people and Travellers, leading to protests from local residents and police action to move the van-dwellers on.
-Bristol City Council is creating a new policy for van dwellers, which will be released at the end of 2025.
+An increasing number of caravans and vans are parked in the Down, including by homeless people and Travellers, leading to protests from local residents and police action to move the van-dwellers on.
+Bristol City Council was reportedly planning a new policy for van dwellers, to be effective from the end of 2025.